youhgo/WFAPP/ressources/documentation/Configure_SIEM.md

-#  Artifact Parser (WAPP) Project: SIEM Configuration
+#  Artifact Parser Project Project (APP): SIEM Configuration

 This guide provides instructions on how to setup APP to send plaso timeline to your SIEM.